History of the Jews in Afghanistan

 The history of the Jews in Afghanistan goes back at least 2,500 years.
-Ancient Iranian tradition suggests that Jews settled in Balkh, an erstwhile Zoroastrian and Buddhist stronghold, shortly after the collapse of the Kingdom of Judah in 587 BCE.
-In more recent times, the community has been reduced to complete extinction due to emigration, primarily to Israel.
+Ancient Iranian tradition suggests that Jews settled in Balkh, a Zoroastrian and Buddhist stronghold at the time.
+The Kingdom of Judah collapsed in 587 BCE leading to this migration.
+In more recent times, the community has been reduced to complete extinction.

 At the time of the large-scale 2021 Taliban offensive, only two Jews were still residing in the country: Zablon Simintov and his distant cousin Tova Moradi.
-Shortly after the declaration of the Islamic Emirate of Afghanistan by the Taliban, both Simintov and Moradi made aliyah to Israel, doing so on 7 September and 29 October 2021, respectively.
-Today, the overwhelming majority of the Afghan Jewish community resides in Israel, with a small group of a few hundred living in the United States and the United Kingdom.
+When the Islamic Emirate of Afghanistan was re-established by the Taliban in August 2021, both Simintov and Moradi made aliyah on 7 September 2021 and 29 October 2021, respectively, leaving Afghanistan completely empty of Jews.
+A branch of Persian-Jewry, the overwhelming majority of the Afghan Jewish community today resides in Israel, with a small group of a few hundred living in the United States and the United Kingdom.

 In Afghanistan, the Jews had formed a community of leather and karakul merchants, landowners, and moneylenders.
-Jewish families mostly lived in the cities of Herat and Kabul, while their patriarchs traveled back and forth on trading trips across Afghanistan; they carved their prayers in Hebrew and Aramaic on mountain rocks as they moved between the routes of the Silk Road.
+Jewish families mostly lived in the cities of Herat and Kabul, while their patriarchs traveled back and forth on trading trips across Central Asia and Iran.
+They carved their prayers in Hebrew and Aramaic on mountain rocks as they moved between the routes of the Silk Road.

 History

-Early history
+Antiquity and medieval era

 Existing records of a Jewish presence in Afghanistan date back to the 7th century CE, although ancient Iranian tradition holds that there was a Jewish presence in Afghanistan as early as the time of Israel and Judah.
 There are also origin theories among some Pashtuns that claim their descent from the Ten Lost Tribes of the Israelites.
 The town of Balkh was a major center of Jewish life in ancient Afghanistan; some Islamic traditions hold that Balkh was the burial place of Ezekiel and the home of Jeremiah, both Jewish and Muslim prophets.
 Jews also settled in Herat, which was an important location on the Silk Road as well as on other trading routes.
 In modern times, ruins from Jewish settlements still exist in the city, including a Jewish cemetery.
 The 12th-century Arab geographer Muhammad al-Idrisi wrote that the city of Kabul had a Jewish quarter.
 In the 18th century, Jews who had served in the army of Nader Shah settled in Kabul as his treasury guards.
 In 2011, the Afghan Geniza, an 11th-century collection of Jewish manuscript fragments that was compiled in Hebrew, Aramaic, Judaeo-Arabic, and Judaeo-Persian, was found in a cave network in Afghanistan.
 Some 29 pages from the collection were purchased by the Jerusalem-based National Library of Israel in 2013.